OpenDSA/OpenDSA/RST/source/Development/GraphShortest.rst

    AV here to demonstrate the minVertex implementation.

-The second method is to store unprocessed vertices in a min-heap ordered by distance values.
+An alternative approach is to store unprocessed vertices in a min-heap ordered by their distance from the processed vertices.
 The next-closest vertex can be found in the heap in :math:`\Theta(\log |\mathbf{V}|)` time.
 Every time we modify :math:`\mathbf{D}(X)`,